 The SERC is responsible for systems engineering research that supports the development, integration, testing, and sustainability of complex defense systems, enterprises, and services.
 The SERC serves as the systems engineering research engine for the DoD and Intelligence Community (IC).
 Along with Stevens and the University of Southern California (USC) as its principal collaborator, researchers from 23 universities and research centers throughout the United States support the SERC mission.

-Dr. Dinesh Verma, Dean, Stevens School of Systems and Enterprises, serves as executive director.
-Dr. Art Pyster, distinguished Stevens research professor, serves as deputy executive director of research, and Dr. Barry Boehm, professor of software engineering and director of the Center for Systems and Software Engineering at USC, serves as director of research.
+Dr. Dinesh Verma, Dean and Professor, Stevens School of Systems and Enterprises, serves as SERC Executive Director.
+Dr. Art Pyster, Distinguished Research Professor, serves as SERC Chief Operating Officer, and Dr. Barry Boehm, professor of software engineering and director of the Center for Systems and Software Engineering at USC, serves as SERC Chief Scientist.